How to Plan a School Barbecue Fundraiser

 * Prepare and send out a report on the fund raiser, if necessary.

-Additional Fund Raising Opportunities at the Barbeque
+Additional Fund Raising Opportunities at the Barbecue

-To raise additional funds and add to the atmosphere of your barbeque you might consider having some extra activities that will bring in more funds for your school.
+To raise additional funds and add to the atmosphere of your barbecue you might consider having some extra activities that will bring in more funds for your school.
 To simplify the meal, you might omit dessert but then have a stand serving dessert a la carte for those who want them.
 What about having a silent auction or bake sale?
 You might as well take advantage of already having people present and earn a little extra money.
 Finally you could have a few parents organize face painting or children’s games to give the kids something to do while adults eat and chat.